Signet Jewelers names board member Drosos as CEO

 Signet has been struggling with declining revenue over the past four quarters as demand for its jewelry has softened.
 The company's stock has lost more than a third of its value in the past 12 months.

-Drosos' appointment comes months after the company's unit Sterling jewelers was sued by hundreds of former employees alleging routine sexual harassment at the company.
+Drosos' appointment comes as the company's unit Sterling Jewelers fights a lawsuit brought by thousands of women who worked for the company, alleging sexual harassment and discrimination.

 "(Drosos) ... possesses a strong financial background, having managed multibillion dollar P&Ls through phases of high growth, while delivering cost reductions and operational efficiencies," Chairman Todd Stitzer said in a statement.